Amazon.com

 Gear and Product Recommendations

-I normally use a quilt and for the most part and happy with it.
-One of the downsides of using a quilt can be that it shifts around if you toss and turn at night.
+Ok, this is one of the silliest pieces of gear I've used, but it works!
+I use a hammock system to sleep in when backpacking (Vs a tent).
+The system requires me to carry a top quilt and underquilt, which keep me pretty warm.
+I added this piece of gear when temps dip below 35 degrees and it keeps me plently warm!
+Also, part of the "problem" when using a quilt is that it shifts around if you toss and turn at night.
 This can be easily solved by using the sleeping pad attachments when sleeping in a tent, but in a hammock that isn't possible.
 One of the other problems with a quilt is that you have to wear a cap and that can sometimes be uncomfortable on your ears or pressing around your head.
-I have been on the lookout for something that I could crawl into and cover-up, but still, be made a lighter material that doesn't make me feel like I am suffocating (especially if I am inside a sleeping bag which I use when it's below 35 degrees).
+I have been on the lookout for something that I could crawl into and cover, but still, be made of a lighter material that doesn't make me feel like I am suffocating

 -Tony P.